GoldenbergLab/r-project-template/processing/README.md

   2. Select the incomplete files based on file size
   3. Moves the incomplete files to a separate folder from the main data folder

 A brief tutorial on the code `download-processing.Rmd` to do this is below.
 If you can't run the code chunks, you can also do this manually.
+Tutorial here: https://github.com/GoldenbergLab/lab-helper-codes/blob/main/guides/aws/s3-tasks/download.md

 ### Download data (AWS)